strongloop/strongloop.com2/_posts/2019-05-15-building-an-online-game-with-loopback-4-pt2.md

 ### Previously on Building an Online Game With LoopBack 4

-In the previous episode, we have created a foundation for our project.
+In the previous episode, we created a foundation for our project.
 Now we have some basic APIs to create, edit, and delete a character.

 Here is the previous episode: